spidasoftware/format/README.md

 ### Setup

 1. So far, only a bash script has been made for this program, so if you work on a windows OS, you will need to install a bash terminal (git, cygwin, etc.).
-In addition, make sure you hava Java installed on your machine.

-1. Clone the repo
+1. You will need a recent version of the Java runtime environment (as well as a complete JDK if you plan to modify the source code).

+1. Download this repository (or clone it if you plan to modify the source code).

-1. Add the absolute path of the format-v[number] directory to your path
+1. Add the absolute path of the format-v[number] directory to your path.

 	To make sure it was correctly installed, enter in the following command:

 ```
 	formatBashTest
 ```

-Which should display the following:

 If all tests passed, you correctly installed the software.